VerisphereXLtd/verispherex-vault-mvp/README.md

 User-Specific Balance Queries
 Users can fetch their own locked balances and unlock timestamps.

+## Licensing & Usage Notice

+This repository contains a public demo of VerisphereX Vault infrastructure and is intended solely for educational and non-commercial demonstration purposes.

+ Commercial use, resale, or production deployment of this code (especially escrow or auto-withdrawal logic) is **not permitted** without express permission from VerisphereX Limited.

+ For integration requests, licensing, or commercial partnership, contact: verispherex@gmail.com

 ## MIT Licence

+Note: The MIT License applies only to non-commercial and non-production use of this code.

 Copyright (c) 2025 VerisphereX Limited